CaptainCrowbar/rs-core/docs/index.md

 will do this, or you can just copy or symlink it by hand.

-To use the library, `#include` either the individual headers you want, or `rs-core.hpp` to include all of them.
+To use the library, just `#include` the headers you want.
 No special link-time options are needed.